Jackzmc/sm-translate/README.md

 Translation server requires an [API Key](https://console.cloud.google.com/apis/credentials) for [Google Cloud Translation](https://cloud.google.com/translate).
 I recommend to limit the key by IP address.

-By default server listens on `http://0.0.0.0:5000`, with API at POST `/translate`
+By default server listens on `http://0.0.0.0:5000`, with the API at `POST /translate`

 #### docker-compose.yaml
 ```yaml